10 Questions to Ask Yourself when Considering a Continuing Education Program

 (Bonus, if applicable) Is there any financial aid?
 Will your company reimburse you some/all for the tuition fees; what are those reimbursement terms?

-(Bonus) Request to meet students and faculty, to hear more about their experience and tips.
+(Bonus) Request to meet students and faculty, to hear more about their experience, tips and communication preferences.

 Keywords: Graduate school, Data Science careers